A new construction of lens spaces

 \keywords{torus action, lens space, cobordism}

 \abstract Let $T^n$ be the real $n$-torus group.
+We give a new definition of lens spaces and study the diffeomorphic classification of lens spaces.
 We show that any $3$-dimensional lens space $L(p; q)$ is $T^2$-equivariantly cobordant to zero.
-We also give some sufficient conditions for higher dimensional lens spaces $L(p; q_1, \ldots, q_n)$ to be $T^{n+1}$-equivariantly cobordant to zero using toric topological arguments. \endabstract
+We also give some sufficient conditions for higher dimensional lens spaces $L(p; q_1, \ldots, q_n)$ to be $T^{n+1}$-equivariantly cobordant to zero.
+In 2005, B. Hanke showed that complex equivariant cobordism class of a lens space is trivial.
+Nevertheless, our proofs are constructive using toric topological arguments.